-Corporations using people (and occasionally, creatures) to personify their brands is nothing new.
+Corporations using people (and occasionally, creatures) to personify and amplify their brand identity is nothing new.
 The concept has been around for ages, from the Morton Salt umbrella girl to Charmin’s Mr. Whipple.
 It’s much easier for consumers to connect with a personality than a handful of claims or benefits, especially when you’re dealing with something most feel is a commodity—such as salt or toilet paper.
 Pretty much all salt tastes roughly the same, but recognizing the girl with the umbrella on the supermarket shelf tends to push us in her direction—even if it’s a little more expensive than the store brand.

 As advertising has moved from the page to the screen and beyond, the characterization of these brand representatives has grown in depth.
 Characters with unique personas allow the public to identify with a brand and its offerings in a way no other tactic can, helping to establish relationships with consumers that wouldn’t otherwise be possible.
 And brand personality makes it that much easier to tell a story through your brand.

 So let’s take a look at some of the best recent and current examples of brand personification, and see how these characters have helped their brands grow.

 Allstate: Dennis Haysbert

 For fans of sports films like me, Dennis Haysbert is best known as Pedro Cerrano, the Cuban slugger from Major League who hit one curveball all season.
 But to pretty much everyone else, he’s best known as the guy from the Allstate commercials—a role he’s maintained for fifteen years.
 All things considered, he’s the perfect fit for the insurance giant: a deep, soothing voice that inspires instant confidence, a trustworthy appearance and demeanor.
 It’s really no wonder at all he’s been the face of Allstate for so long, because he’s everything you’d want from an insurance company.